Szucsy92/Zenith-KSU-Injector-Boot-Guardian/README.md

 # Zenith-KSU-Injector-Boot-Guardian
-System-level KSU module integration with bootloop guardian and APEX self-healing for Samsung OneUI (ext4)
+System-level KSU module integration with bootloop guardian and APEX self-healing for Samsung OneUI (ext4) Special thanks to @A1X31 for help and support!

 Check the shared zip for more information about how to use.